ariadne-cps/ariadne/doc/smt_solver_design.md

 chased with artificial inputs.
 Any future explicit source branch introduced in this component must still be covered in both directions.

-The only uncovered function attributed to `constraint_solver.hpp` is the defaulted virtual destructor.
-A direct lifetime test through `ConstraintSolverInterface*` is added so that the interface destruction path is exercised explicitly rather than being left as a coverage artefact.
+The lifetime audit exposed a real interface defect rather than a coverage
+artefact: `ConstraintSolverInterface` is polymorphic but previously lacked a virtual destructor.
+Deleting `ConstraintSolver` through an interface pointer was therefore invalid and correctly triggered `-Wdelete-abstract-non-virtual-dtor`.
+The interface now has a defaulted virtual destructor, the derived destructor is marked `override`, and the direct lifetime test is retained as a regression test for polymorphic destruction.

 ## Current open work